apache/mxnet/docs/tutorials/index.md

 The following tutorials explain how to develop machine learning applications running on embedded devices, such as the Raspberry Pi

 - [Raspberry Pi Object Classifier](http://mxnet.io/tutorials/embedded/wine_detector.html)
-*An example using a Raspberry Pi equipped with the standard camera module to identify objects in real time using a pretrained imageNet model*
+*An example using a Raspberry Pi equipped with the standard camera module to identify objects in real-time using a pretrained imageNet model*

 ### R